sansavvy/sansavvy/README.md

 ### Hi, I’m Santhana Lakshmi S ! 👋
  * I am beginner in React and Angular.
- * I have good knowledge in HTML5, CSS3 , Javascriptand ASP.NET.
+ * I have good knowledge in HTML5, CSS3 , Javascript and ASP.NET.
 I have passed cloud certification like AZ 900 | AI 900.
  * I'm from Chennai, India.
  * I’m interested in Coding , Reading books.
  * I’m currently learning React and having bit of professional experience in Angular development.